A synthetical two-component model with peakon solutions: Two-component peakon systems

-{\bf Remark 1.} Although equations (\ref{teqhuv1}) and (\ref{teqhuv2}) share the same bi-Hamiltonian operators with different Hamiltonian functions, their peakon dynamics are very different.
+Although equations (\ref{teqhuv1}) and (\ref{teqhuv2}) share the same bi-Hamiltonian operators, their peakon dynamics are very different.
 In the single-peakon case, the peakon solution of (\ref{teqhuv1}) is in the type of traveling wave (see (\ref{opteqhuv1})), while the peakon solution of (\ref{teqhuv2}) is not, since the peak point does not change along with the time $t$ (see (\ref{e33})).
-In the two-peakon case, the collision of the two-peakon of equation (\ref{teqhuv1}) is discussed detailedly in \cite{XQ}, while the two-peakon of equation (\ref{teqhuv2}) never collide since their positions are satisfied with $q_{2}(t)=q_{1}(t)-B_1$ where $B_1$ is a nonzero constant.
+In the two-peakon case, the collision of the two-peakon of equation (\ref{teqhuv1}) is discussed in \cite{XQ}, while the two-peakon of equation (\ref{teqhuv2}) never collides since their positions are satisfied with $q_{2}(t)=q_{1}(t)-B_1$, where $B_1$ is a nonzero constant. {\bf Example 4.
+The two-component integrable system proposed by Song, Qu, and Qiao \cite{SQQ}}